ibexa/documentation-developer/docs/api/graphql/graphql.md

 ### Schema generation limitations

-GraphQL schema cannot be generated for names that do not follow the [GraphQL specification](http://spec.graphql.org/June2018/#sec-Names), for example names that start with a digit.
+GraphQL schema cannot be generated for names that don't follow the [GraphQL specification](http://spec.graphql.org/June2018/#sec-Names), for example names that start with a digit.

 This concerns image variations, content types, content type groups, product types, and field definition identifiers.